The local Turnpike Property in Mean Field Control and Games with quadratic Hamiltonian: Introduction

 then

 where $\sigma_1=\frac{\sigma-\delta}{n+1}$ and $\sigma_2=\frac{\sigma+\delta}{n+1}$. \end{thm}

-This result allows to set up a fixed-point argument.
-Indeed, the second main result shows the existence of \textit{at least} one dynamic solution satisfying the exponential turnpike property around $(\bar u,\bar m)$, provided that the initial / terminal conditions are close enough to the stationary state.
+This estimate is fundamental to obtain the main result, that shows (via a fixed point argument) the existence of \textit{at least} one dynamic solution satisfying the (local) exponential turnpike property around $(\bar u,\bar m)$, provided that the initial / terminal conditions are close enough to the stationary state.
 We state and prove the theorem in the simpler case where $\Omega = \T^n$, to avoid some non-compactness issues. \begin{thm} Let $\Omega=\T^n$.
 Suppose that $(\bar u, \bar m)$ is a (classical) solution to~\eqref{statsys} and that \Sp holds.
-Then, there exist constants $\bar{\eps} > 0, \lambda > 0, \sigma > 0$ (which depend only on $\bar m, \bar u, \eta, f$ but not on the time horizon $T$), such that, if
+Then, there exist constants $\bar{\eps} > 0, \gamma > 0, \sigma > 0$ (which depend only on $\bar m, \bar u, \eta, f$ but not on the time horizon $T$), such that, if

 then there exists a (classical) solution $(u^T,m^T)$ to~\eqref{dynsys} satisfying the following property:

 where $\sigma_1=\frac{\sigma-\delta}{n+1}$ and $\sigma_2=\frac{\sigma+\delta}{n+1}$. \end{thm}